Unramified two-dimensional Langlands correspondence: Introduction

 In the case $ n = 1 $, the one-dimensional (classical) Langlands correspondence is the statement of the one-dimensional (ordinary) class field theory.
 The two-dimensional class field theory was developed by A.N.~Parshin, K.~Kato and others, see survey~\cite{Ra}.
 In the local case it is reduced to the description of the abelian Galois group of a two-dimensional local field.
 This description is based on the construction of the reciprocity map:

 where $ K^{\rm {ab}} $ is the maximal abelian extension of a two-dimensional local field $ K $.

-We note that recently A.N.~Parshin formulated in~\cite{P1} the hypothesis on the direct image of automorphic forms, which connects the two-dimensional abelian Langlands correspondence with the classical Langlands correspondence in dimension one.
-From this hypothesis it follows the classical Hasse-Weil conjecture on the existence of a functional equation for $ L $-functions of arithmetic surfaces.
+We note that recently A.N.~Parshin formulated in~\cite{P1} a hypothesis on the direct image of automorphic forms, which connects the two-dimensional abelian Langlands correspondence with the classical Langlands correspondence in dimension one.
+The classical Hasse-Weil conjecture on the existence of a functional equation for $ L $-functions of arithmetic surfaces follows from this hypothesis.

 In this paper we describe the unramified Langlands correspondence for two-dimensional local fields, we construct a categorical analogue of the unramified principal series representations of the group $ GL_{2n}(K) $, where $ K $ is a two-dimensional local field and the group $ GL_{2n} ( K) $ acts on the abelian $ \dc $-linear category, and we study the properties of the constructed categorical representations.
 The main tool for this goal is a construction of some central extension of the group $ GL_2 (K) $ by the group $ \dr_+^* $.
 For this (and other) central extension we prove the non-commutative reciprocity laws (i.e. splitting of central extensions over some subgroups) for arithmetic surfaces and projective surfaces over finite fields.
 These reciprocity laws connect central extensions which are constructed locally and globally.